Traceableai/traceable-xast-jenkins-plugin/README.md

 Please improve code coverage with tests when you submit.

 * `mvn -P enable-jacoco clean install jacoco:report` to report code coverage

-### Code formatting

-Source code and pom file formatting is maintained by the `spotless` maven plugin.
-Before submitting a pull request, confirm the formatting is correct with:

-* `mvn spotless:apply`